-- Days Paid Outstanding (DPO): The average number of days it takes to pay its outstanding accounts payable.
-This KPI is a strong general indicator of how effectively and efficiently your accounts payable function is operating.
+- Days Payable Outstanding (DPO): The average number of days it takes to pay its outstanding accounts payable.
+Days Payable Outstanding is a strong general indicator of how effectively and efficiently your accounts payable function is operating.
 Depending on your situation, you may want to find the right balance between high DPO, which can indicate strong credit terms but also a struggle to pay creditors, and low DPO, which can indicate poor credit terms or a failure to fully leverage credit offered by vendors.

 - Spend Under Management (SUM): The percentage of procurement spend controlled by management is known as spend under management.
-It’s a key metric you want to keep as high as possible if you’re looking to optimize your costs and the accuracy of your financial forecasting and reporting.
+Spend under management a key metric you want to keep as high as possible if you’re looking to optimize your costs and the accuracy of your financial forecasting and reporting.
 It can be calculated and tracked using the following formula: Total approved spend – maverick spend = SUM

 Measure and Maximize Success with Procure-to-Pay KPIs